kenwer/pam-analyzer/README.md

 Note: On any supported OS you can also easily run PAM Analyzer from source using `uv run pam-analyzer`

 ## Features
-* **Project & campaign management**: organise monitoring deployments into projects (`.pamproj`) and campaigns, each with its own species filter (location-based or custom species list).
+* **Project & campaign management**: Organizes monitoring deployments into projects (`.pamproj`) and campaigns, each supporting independent species filters (via geographic coordinates or custom species lists).
-* **SD card import**: detects inserted ARU SD cards matching the configured volume name pattern and copies audio into a `campaign/ARU/week` directory layout, with deduplication and conflict resolution.
+* **SD card import**: Automatically detects ARU SD cards matching a configured volume name pattern and imports audio into a structured `campaign/ARU/week` directory layout with built-in deduplication and conflict resolution.
-* **BirdNET analysis**: run BirdNET-Analyzer per campaign or across all campaigns, with configurable confidence threshold and overlap.
-Produces per-ARU and summary CSVs.
+* **BirdNET analysis**: Integrates BirdNET for per-campaign or batch processing across all campaigns, with configurable confidence threshold and segment overlap.
+Generates per-ARU and summary CSV outputs.
-* **Detection review**: tabular view of detections with sorting, filtering, inline annotation (verified status, corrected species, comments), and audio playback per detection.
+* **Detection review**: Provides a tabular interface for detections with multi-column sorting, filtering, inline annotation (verification status, species correction, comments), and integrated audio playback.
-* **Export**: export filtered detections to CSV and extract audio snippets with annotation values embedded in output filenames.
+* **Data export**: Supports exporting filtered detections to CSV format and extracting annotated audio snippets with metadata embedded in filenames.

 ## Core Concepts
 ### Project